 For those of you interested in getting to know the ins-and-outs of selling on Amazon, I have a book coming out in November about how brands can leverage Amazon to grow a global customer base.

-The Amazon Expansion Plan is set to launch November 10th and you can get for free during the first 3 days of the launch.
+The Amazon Expansion Plan is set to launch November 10th and you can get it on Amazon and Kindle.